 - Termination for Cause.
-An executive is not eligible for any additional benefits at termination, unless the Compensation Committee would determine that severance payments are appropriate. - · Voluntary Termination Prior to Retirement.
+An executive is not eligible for any additional benefits at termination, unless the Compensation Committee would determine that severance payments are appropriate. - Voluntary Termination Prior to Retirement.
 An executive is not entitled to any additional forms of severance payments in the event of a voluntary termination, prior to becoming eligible for retirement. - Involuntary Termination (or Resignation for Good Cause) Following Change in Control.
-In July 2007, the Corporation entered into Change in Control Severance Agreements with each of our Named Executive Officers.
-The agreements provide that, following a change in control of the corporation (as defined in the agreement) if employment of the executive officer is terminated by the Corporation for any reason other than "Good Cause," or terminated by the executive for "Good Reason" within 24 months after the change in control occurs, certain benefits would become payable.
+The Corporation has entered into Change in Control Severance Agreements with each of our Named Executive Officers.
+The versions of the agreements that were in effect on June 30, 2014 provide that, following a change in control of the corporation (as defined in the agreement) if employment of the executive officer is terminated by the Corporation for any reason other than "Good Cause," or terminated by the executive for "Good Reason" within 24 months after the change in control occurs, certain benefits would become payable.
 These include: - o severance as a multiple of base salary and most recent annual bonus, - o twenty-four months of benefit continuation, - o current value of all outstanding stock options, - o restricted stock, and - o performance stock and performance units immediately vest, and stock or cash is paid under the agreements as if the maximum performance objective was achieved.